-Rider supports .NET Core, .NET Framework and Mono based projects.
+Rider supports .NET Framework, the new cross-platform .NET Core, and Mono based projects.
 This lets you develop a wide array of applications including .NET desktop apps, services and libraries, Unity games, ASP.NET and ASP.NET Core web applications.

 Rider provides 2000+ live code inspections, hundreds of context actions and refactorings brought by ReSharper, and combines them with the IntelliJ platform's solid IDE features.
 Despite a heavy feature set, Rider is designed to be fast and responsive.

 As well as running and debugging multiple runtimes, Rider itself runs on multiple platforms: Windows, macOS and Linux.

 On the backend, 2000+ ReSharper's powerful code inspections run continuously in the background, without affecting text editor performance.

 Meanwhile, a fast and efficient protocol transfers the necessary bits between the backend and the frontend, and guarantees data consistency.

 On the frontend, the IntelliJ platform's time-tested, rich code editor works without the burden of code analysis, resulting in a responsive editing experience.

 Rider's rich editor features different kinds of code completion and code templates, auto-inserting matching braces and import directives, quick info tooltips and gutter icons for inheritance navigation, context actions, and much more.

 Rider boasts 2000+ live code inspections, with automated quick-fixes to resolve detected issues individually or in bulk.
 Solution-wide error analysis will monitor code issues and let you know if anything goes wrong, even in files that are not currently open.